 For individuals with psychosis, the world can seem like a confusing jumble of feelings, images and sounds that are frustratingly outside of their immediate control.

-This fact-sheet explores the symptoms and the possible causes of psychosis, treatment avenues and some practical suggestions on ways in which you can help yourself.
+This fact-sheet explores the symptoms and the possible causes of psychosis, the treatment options available as well as some practical suggestions on how you can help yourself when experiencing psychosis.

 What is psychosis?

-‘Psychosis’ is a medical term used to describe mental health problems that prevent an individual from thinking clearly and from being able to lucidly identify fact from fantasy.
-While psychosis is not a diagnosable disorder in itself – it is triggered by other conditions and is usually identified by the following two symptoms:
+‘Psychosis’ is the term used to describe mental health problems that prevent an individual from thinking clearly and from being able to lucidly identify fact from fantasy.
+While psychosis is not diagnosed as a disorder itself, it is typically triggered by other conditions and so is usually identified by two symptoms; hallucinations and delusions.

 Seeing, hearing or physically feeling something that isn’t there is known as a hallucination.
-Please find some examples of common hallucinations below:
+Hallucinations may include:

 - Seeing things that other people don’t - This could include a vision of an animal or religious figure, seeing people’s faces or viewing objects as distorted or as moving in a way that they wouldn’t normally.